Wichita Falls, Texas Therapists

 According to the U.S. Census Bureau, the city is home to roughly 105,000 inhabitants.
 More notably, Wichita Falls’ population is increasing at a steady rate significantly higher than many surrounding cities.
 Given the many appealing characteristics of Wichita Falls, it is not surprising to see why many families are choosing to move there.
 The most common driving force behind one’s decision to move domiciles has to do with work.
 Job opportunities like raises in pay or new jobs altogether are also the typical factors motivating a family’s decision to go to Wichita Falls.

 Unfortunately, the overall state of mental health in America is deteriorating – as it is in every other part of the developed world.
-A particularly revealing study out of Johns Hopkins Medicine estimates a whopping 26 percent of adults living in the United States suffer from a diagnosable mental disorder.
+A particularly revealing study out of Johns Hopkins Medicine estimates a whopping 26% of adults living in the United States suffer from a diagnosable mental disorder.
 Unfortunately, narrowing the scope of the statistics fails to yield better results.
-A 2017 study commissioned by Mental Health America, the state of Texas ranks amongst the top 50 percent of states regarding the prevalence of mental illness and lack of access to care.
+In a 2017 study commissioned by Mental Health America, the state of Texas ranks amongst the top 50% of states regarding the prevalence of mental illness and lack of access to care.
 In this context and for future reference, the term mental illness refers to any behavioral/psychiatric disorder one can be diagnosed with.
 For example, schizophrenia or clinical depression.
-So, why is the mental health status-quo in Wichita falls so poor?
+So, why is the mental health status quo in Wichita Falls so poor?

-First of all, the city of Wichita Falls has a significant crime problem which local officials are attempting to tackle.
+First of all, the city of Wichita Falls has a significant crime problem that local officials are attempting to tackle.
 However, results are not going to come to fruition overnight.
-Over the years, crime has only gone down by roughly one percent.
-As per the most recent statistics from the FBI, the city of Wichita Falls sees an overall crime rate 41 percent higher than the national average.
+Over the years, crime has only gone down by roughly 1%.
+As per the most recent statistics from the FBI, the city of Wichita Falls sees an overall crime rate 41% higher than the national average.
 People living in the area routinely describe the illegal activity as rampant.

 The link between crime and mental health is no secret.
 Research indicates areas with high rates of crime also see high rates of individuals who experience mental illness.

 Another challenge Wichita Falls is facing relates to the area’s economy.
 As mentioned previously, it is not the strongest.
 More people are living in poverty relative to the rest of the United States.
-According to the U.S. Census Bureau, the average income per capita in the city of Wichita Falls is approximately 23 percent lower than the national average.
-Moreover, the rate of chronically unemployed individuals is almost 40 percent higher in the city than the rest of the country.
+According to the U.S. Census Bureau, the average income per capita in the city of Wichita Falls is approximately 23% lower than the national average.
+Moreover, the rate of chronically unemployed individuals is almost 40% higher in the city than in the rest of the country.

 Unfortunately, the relationship between income and mental health is not insignificant.
 As per a recent report from the Substance Abuse and Mental Health Services Administration, American adults living below the federal poverty level are more than two times as likely to suffer from a mental disorder compared to the typical American.